 For our business clients, we specialize in offering qualified and non-qualified retirement plans, buy-sell planning and business succession planning.
-Working with Jacob, Haxton & Boord, LLC,* we help design, administer, fund, communicate and manage retirement and other benefits plans for our clients.

 We work with clients to help them offer better retirements to their employees and to help accumulate wealth for the owners.